NeuralSamurAI/ComfyUI-PromptJSON/readme.md

 }
 ```

-2. Structured Prompt: (The JSON representation of the input prompt, as shown in the LLM Prompt)
+2. Structured Prompt: (The JSON representation of the input prompt, as shown in the 2nd half of the LLM Prompt)

-3. Custom Schema: (The schema used, as shown at the beginning of the LLM Prompt)
+3. Custom / Default Schema: (The schema used, as shown at the beginning of the LLM Prompt)

 ## Notes
 - The `structured_prompt` output is an intermediate representation, not the final detailed JSON.